wikimedia/mediawiki-libs-IDLeDOM/README.md

 written to work with any DOM implementation which follows the IDLeDOM PHP binding for WebIDL.

+IDLeDOM does contain stubs and helper traits which can greatly aid a DOM implementation.
+Including stub traits in your DOM implementation will ensure that new methods added to IDLeDOM will be stubbed out by default (throwing a user-defined exception), instead of breaking your implementation due to new unimplemented interface methods.
+Including the helper traits in your DOM implementation will provide implementations of certain PHP magic methods and IDL "attribute reflection" attributes.

 Additional documentation about the library can be found on [MediaWiki.org](https://www.mediawiki.org/wiki/IDLeDOM).